 The duties of this role vary from clinic to clinic and from day to day, based on things like practice location, size, and specialty.
 At any given time, these healthcare professionals can expect to perform any of the following duties:

-- Scheduling appointments
+- Scheduling patient appointments

-- Welcoming patients to the clinic
+- Welcoming patients to the facility

-- Completing insurance forms
+- Coding and filing insurance forms

 By performing these duties, medical assistants can help doctors focus on the patient care process.
 And as a result, doctors are better able to perform the exams, tests, and procedures needed to help their patients get the treatment they need.